kelvinjjwong/face-club/README.md

 - db: sqlalchemy(sqlite3), asyncpg
 - schedule: apscheduler

-## Backend dependency:
+## Database:

-- Will connect to PostgreSQL database used by ImageDocker
+- Will connect to a PostgreSQL database maintained by ImageDocker
 - Will maintain a SQLite database locally

 ## Environment setup: